Wet yard or sewage odors in Waynesboro? May be your drain field — get a quote or chat.

 The most common causes are neglected tank pumping that allows solids to reach the field lines, excessive household water use that exceeds the system's absorption capacity, biomat development that blocks soil pores, vehicle traffic that compacts the field soil, and root intrusion from trees planted near the field.
 Soil saturation after extended heavy rain can also temporarily overload an otherwise functioning field.

-How much does drain field repair or replacement cost?
+How much is the average leach field repair cost?

 Does pumping fix a failing drain field?

 Pumping the tank can relieve pressure on the field temporarily, which sometimes reduces symptoms enough that it appears the problem is solved.
 But if the field itself has failed, pumping addresses a symptom rather than the cause.
-The relief is temporary — the field evaluation needs to happen to understand whether the underlying absorption problem is repairable.
+The relief is temporary — a septic drain field repair evaluation needs to happen to understand whether the underlying absorption problem is repairable with septic drain field repair.

 Get a free drain field evaluation quote